Perdu/PixXxeL/README.md

 # Run

+This is coded in a binary format only recognized by Windows up to Windows XP, so you need an emulator.
+Fortunately, DOSBox works perfectly and all you need to do is:

 ```bash
 dosbox pixel.com
 ```

 # Recompile / reassemble

 This program is written in MASM 8086 assembly.
-You need a MASM-compatible assembler to "recompile" (assemble) it, which is quite difficult to find nowadays.
+You need a MASM-compatible assembler to "recompile" (assemble) it, and this is quite difficult to find nowadays, at least on linux.
+I tested jwasm, but it did not produce a usable executable.

 The project was originally assembled with RadAsm on Windows.

-It seems difficult to recompile it nowadays, at least on linux.
-I tested jwasm, but it did not produce a usable executable.

 # Notes